Complaint volume

 Complaint records are most useful when they turn into inspection points, seller questions, and comparison checks against nearby model years.

-The most common categories are power train, unknown or other, forward collision avoidance.
+The most common categories are power train, unknown or other, electrical system.
 Use those categories as a test-drive checklist instead of judging the vehicle from the total count alone.

 Enriched records include 6 crash reports, 2 fire reports, 2 injury reports, and 0 fatality reports.
 These fields come from complaint records and should be read in context.